Hamed-Ayodeji/HNG-internship-devops-stage-2/backend/README.md

-# Backend - FastAPI with PostgreSQL
+# Comprehensive Guide for Backend Setup and Dockerization

+This guide provides a thorough and engaging walkthrough for setting up and dockerizing a backend application built with FastAPI and PostgreSQL.
+It combines detailed backend environment setup instructions with an explanation of the Dockerfile tailored for this application.

-This directory contains the backend of the application built with FastAPI and a PostgreSQL database.
+## Backend Setup with FastAPI and PostgreSQL

-## Prerequisites
+### Prerequisites

+Before starting, ensure you have the following:

-- Python 3.8 or higher
+- **Python 3.8 or higher**: Confirm that Python 3.8+ is installed on your system.
-- Poetry (for dependency management)
+- **Poetry**: Used for dependency management.
-- PostgreSQL (ensure the database server is running)
+- **PostgreSQL**: Ensure the database server is running.

 ### Installing Poetry

-To install Poetry, follow these steps:
+Poetry simplifies dependency management and packaging in Python.
+To install Poetry, run:

 ```sh
 curl -sSL https://install.python-poetry.org | python3 -
 ```

-Add Poetry to your PATH (if not automatically added):
+After installation, make sure Poetry's path is added to your system's PATH variable if it is not automatically done.

-## Setup Instructions
+### Setup Instructions

-1. **Navigate to the backend directory**:
+1. **Navigate to the Backend Directory**: Change your current working directory to the backend directory of your project.

     ```sh
     cd backend
     ```

-2. **Install dependencies using Poetry**:
+2. **Install Dependencies Using Poetry**: Install the project dependencies defined in `pyproject.toml`.

     ```sh
     poetry install
     ```

-3. **Set up the database with the necessary tables**:
+3. **Set Up the Database**: Execute the `prestart.sh` script to set up the necessary database tables.

     ```sh
     poetry run bash ./prestart.sh
     ```

-4. **Run the backend server**:
+4. **Run the Backend Server**: Start the FastAPI application using Uvicorn with live reload enabled.

     ```sh
     poetry run uvicorn app.main:app --reload
     ```

+5. **Update Configuration**: Modify the `.env` file to include necessary configurations, especially for the database.

+## Dockerization of the Backend Application

+This section explains how to containerize the backend application using Docker, ensuring a consistent and isolated environment.

+### Dockerfile Breakdown

+1. **Base Image**

+    ```Dockerfile
+    FROM python:3.10-slim-bullseye
+    ```

+    - Uses `python:3.10-slim-bullseye` as the base image for a lightweight and secure container.

+2. **Set Working Directory**

+    ```Dockerfile
+    WORKDIR /app
+    ```

+    - Sets `/app` as the working directory inside the container.

+3. **Install Poetry**

+    ```Dockerfile
+    RUN pip install poetry && \
+        poetry config virtualenvs.create false
+    ```

+    - Installs Poetry and configures it to not create virtual environments inside the container.

+4. **Copy Poetry Configuration Files**

+    ```Dockerfile
+    COPY ./pyproject.toml ./poetry.lock* ./
+    ```

+    - Copies `pyproject.toml` and `poetry.lock` to the container, defining the project's dependencies.

-5. **Update configuration**:
+5. **Install Dependencies**

-   Ensure you update the necessary configurations in the `.env` file, particularly the database configuration.
+    ```Dockerfile
+    RUN poetry export -f requirements.txt --output requirements.txt --without-hashes && \
+        pip install --no-cache-dir --upgrade -r requirements.txt
+    ```

+    - Exports dependencies to `requirements.txt` and installs them using pip without cache.

+6. **Copy Application Code**

+    ```Dockerfile
+    COPY . .
+    ```

+    - Copies the application code to the container's working directory.

+7. **Expose Port**

+    ```Dockerfile
+    EXPOSE 8000
+    ```

+    - Indicates that the container listens on port 8000.

+8. **Copy and Execute Prestart Script**

+    ```Dockerfile
+    COPY prestart.sh /prestart.sh
+    RUN chmod +x /prestart.sh
+    RUN /bin/bash /prestart.sh
+    ```

+    - Copies and executes the prestart script to perform initial setup tasks.

+9. **Start Uvicorn Server**

+    ```Dockerfile
+    CMD ["poetry", "run", "uvicorn", "app.main:app", "--host", "0.0.0.0", "--port", "8000"]
+    ```

+    - Sets the default command to start the Uvicorn server, making the application accessible from outside the container.

+This comprehensive guide ensures a smooth development and deployment workflow by covering both the setup of the backend environment and the dockerization process.
+Enjoy building your robust backend application!